Hip Dysplasia In Dogs

 Hip Dysplasia Surgery

-Ultimately, treatment of canine hip dysplasia (CHD) is a manageable disease that should provide patients with adequate pain relief and an improved Quality of Life.
+Ultimately, by following veterinarian recommended care and treatment, canine hip dysplasia (CHD) is a manageable disease that should provide patients with adequate pain relief and an improved Quality of Life for their dog.

 Preventing Hip Dysplasia in Dogs